dojo/docs/dijit/layout/_LayoutWidget.rst

 The distinction is important.
 Consider SplitContainer's lifecycle:

   1. initial children may be specified in markup
-  2. or if programatic creation, addChild() is called for each (initial child)
+  2. or if programmatic creation, addChild() is called for each (initial child)
   3. up to this point no sizing processing has been done
   4. SplitContainer domNode is added to the document
   5. startup() is called